baltricks/baltricks/README.md

-- 👋 Hi, I’m @baltricks
+👋 Hi, I’m @baltricks

-- 👀 Currently I’m interested in getting familiar with data science, business analytics and machine learning
-- 🌱 I’m just learning python, statistics, ml, data visualization, ...
+Just changed from software development to data engineering and data analysis.

 <!---
 baltricks/baltricks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.